Neurogenetic Multidisciplinary Clinic

-The purpose of our program and clinic is to serve patients and families affected by Chromosome 8p and Ring14 chromosome disorders and other neurogenetic conditions.
+For the first time, Project 8p has led the launch to change the model of how clinical care can be organized with data to inform research and potential therapies, while serving bedside for a standard of care that does not exist.
+In collaboration with other rare disease groups, the purpose of our the clinic is to serve patients and families affected by Chromosome 8p and related neurogenetic conditions.
 Our program’s goal is to provide world-class expertise and multi-disciplinary care to patients, through personalized care plans and access to cutting edge research to advance the care of these rare conditions.

 Our services include consultation and evaluation for all people attending our clinic of all ages.
 Our expert providers ensure they are receiving the needed therapies, treatments, and services to support the best possible quality of life.
 We work to participate in natural history data collection and ground-breaking clinical research trials, collaborating with providers across the country and the world.
 Our hope is to work with families and their primary medical team to create a care plan that places the child’s needs at the center of care.